PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 before production changes.
 Continue with core-only `uv`, sequential tests, and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Late final shape/boundary characterization checkpoint

+The refreshed AST inventory confirms 51 unconsumed lowerer-result assignments.
+The next selected boundary is the adjacent late reshape/shuffle/attention/window composite, indexed final shape/activation convergence, and final boundary Slice/Concat composite.
+The first stage receives the shared `ModelIRPassContext`, the middle stage receives its exact ModelIR and LayoutState while reusing one `ModelIRGraphIndex`, and the final stage receives the existing terminal Slice/Concat recovery context whose pass context is the same session context.

+The optional late Concat elementwise-fanout branch remains the immediate predecessor, and the optional terminal elementwise-fanout branch remains the immediate successor.
+The characterization fixes the three-stage order, both context identities, all raw nested result schemas, the eleven-key convergence mapping, the callback-bearing recovery context, and both outer guards.
+Production is unchanged pending extraction of the convergence logic to a dedicated pass owner and one straight-line three-stage composite owner.

+Focused characterization reports `1 passed, 1 xfailed`; the complete reference-based affected suite reports `402 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent convergence/composite owner modules.

+At resume, implement the dedicated convergence owner with lowerer compatibility wrappers, implement the composite context owner, replace only the three observation-only lowerer locals, and update stale structural entry assertions.
+Preserve exact GraphIndex sharing, result identities, callbacks, guards, and the 128-ID/128-owner phase-result store.
+Commit and push only; do not create, update, reopen, or otherwise modify a pull request.